The Chatterjee Group Centres for Research and Education in Science and Technology: Academic Divisions

-The institute consists of five schools, including the School of Natural Sciences; School of Mathematical and Computer Science; School of Health, Environment & Sustainability Studies; School of Humanities & Social Sciences; and School of Economics.
+Currently, the institute consists of five schools: the School of Natural Sciences, the School of Mathematical and Computer Science, the School of Health, Environment & Sustainability Studies, the School of Humanities & Social Sciences, and the School of Economics.
+Indian cryptographer Professor Bimal Kumar Roy (former Director of the Indian Statistical Institute, Kolkata) played a key role in the establishment of TCG CREST (DTBU).
+The Institute for Advancing Intelligence (IAI) was founded under his academic leadership.